yoosamui/docklight6/README.md

 DockLight is a lightweight, generic application dock for Linux that runs on both X11 and Wayland.
 It works across multiple desktop environments, providing full window management integration.

 Rather than being a simple app launcher, DockLight is a mature project that also offers live window previews, multi-monitor placement, bookmarks/sessions (persistent dock items), and configurable auto-hide behavior.
-Core Features

-    Application launchers — launch and manage your apps from the dock

-    Window management — control open windows directly from the dock

-    Live window previews — see thumbnails of running windows

-    Multi-monitor placement — configure placement per monitor

-    Bookmarks / sessions — persistent dock items that survive restarts

-    Configurable auto-hide — edge-triggered reveal when you need it

-    Desktop integrations — companion components for GNOME and KDE Plasma

-    Hyprland backend — recently added support

 **Current version:** `6.0.40`